wireless-broadband-alliance/wba-openroaming-portal/README.md

 - **User Management**: Shows data about the verification (verified/banned/need verification)

 ### Connectivity Statistics
+This page shows data related to the hybrid machine
 - **Authentication Attempts**: Shows number of attempts (Accepted/Rejected)
-- **Session Time**: Shows the session time spent connected with a profile, of each user (Average/Total)
+- **Session Time**: Shows the session time spent connected with a profile, of each user (Average/Total in hours)
+- **Total of Traffic**: Shows the traffic passed between the freeradius and the user profile (Uploads/Downloads)
+- **Realms Usage**: Number of devices connected using the realm from the portal
+- **Total of Current Authentications** Shows the number of current users connected with a profile (This card is independent of the date filtering)

 ## 🛠️ Tools Used

 These are some of the most important tools used on the development of this project.